dmo60/lLyrics/README.md

 	4.)
 Enable the plugin in Rhythmbox.

-This will install the plugin for the current user only.
-If you want to install it systemwide for all users, run `make install-systemwide` in step 3.
 It will ask for your sudo password, but don't worry, it is only required to install the schema file that is needed to save your preferences.

+If you want to install the plugin systemwide for all users, run `make install-systemwide` in step 3.

 To uninstall, run `make uninstall`.